 2. How much does it cost?

 The first ride is free, and after that it only costs $1.00 per 30-minute ride.
-Rides are only $0.50 for students and people with .edu e-mail addresses and people receiving government assistance.
-People receiving government assistance can also participate in a program called Lime Access, which allows them to purchase 100 rides for $5.
-Steps to participate in this program can be found here.
+Rides are only $0.50 for students and people with .edu e-mail addresses.
+People without smart phones, bank cards and/or from low-income households can participate in a program called Lime Access, which allows them to purchase 100 rides for $5.
+Sign up at the Bike Walk Tompkins/Ithaca Carshare office, and learn more here.

 3. How do I park it?

 You can park it anywhere in the City of Ithaca, as long as it is next to or parked at a public bike rack, or in the spaces between trees on the sidewalk.
 You can also park it on university campuses, as long as it is next to or parked at a public bike rack!
 Check out a great video about LimeBike parking here.